abi-oluwade/engineering-48-group-project-2/readme.md

 # <a name="project"> The Project </a>
 This project's goal was to bring together everything we have learned in DevOps over the last six weeks, and to incorporate three new concepts into working infrastructure as code.
 We were tasked to create a terraform file that spins up a working NodeJS web app talking to a private database.
 This project combines those with the new concepts of multiple availability zones, MongoDB replica sets, and an ELK stack.

 The web app, the face of the architecture, has been made into three copies and put in three separate availability zones.
 The traffic to these apps is managed by a load balancer on the internet gateway, and autoscaling controls the number of instances that are live at one time depending on how much traffic is hitting the apps.
-These apps in turn talk to the MongoDB replica stack, housed inside one availability zone.
-This stack is a group of three replicated databases; one is the primary, the others are secondary.
+These apps in turn talk to the MongoDB replica stack.
+This stack is a group of three replicated databases housed in three separate availability zones; one is the primary, the others are secondary.
 The web apps talk to the primary database, and if it goes down for whatever reason, one of the secondary databases will become the primary and take over the role.
 The status of the apps and the databases are monitored by the ELK stack.
 The ELK stack is made up of four components: Filebeats, Logstash, Elasticsearch, and Kibana.
 These parts form a structure that gathers data from the instances of apps and databases and configures it into metrics that can be used to monitor the infrastructure or produce visualised data for analysis.

 # <a name="how-to-run-project"> How to Run the Project </a>